Skip to content

 Press and hold the reset button for 10 seconds then release to reset the router to factory settings.
 All user data will be cleared.

-Note: If the factory reset is not working.
-You might need to follow the Uboot tutorial to debrick your router.
+Note: If the factory reset does not work, you might need to follow the Uboot tutorial to debrick your router.

-Note: All your current settings, applications and data will be lost.
-The process will take about 3 minutes.
+Note: All your current settings and data will be lost.
+The process will take about 2 minutes.
 DO NOT power off the router during this process.

 glinet reset firmware